 What you save in sewer repairs

 In many cases a sewer video camera inspection can pinpoint where roots have infiltrated a house sewer line.
 If roots have grown into a portion of the sewer line, a spot repair can be provide relief from the problem.
 In other cases where tree roots have invaded the entire house sewer line a sewer repair cannot be done in just one section of the line.
-Usually when roots infiltrate the entire drain line anything less than a full replacement will be futile and not a long-lasting solution.
+Usually when roots infiltrate a drain line in multiple locations anything less than a full replacement will be futile and not a long-lasting solution.

 Using modern day equipment that is now available makes a sewer repair increasingly more of an option than in the past.
 Full sewer line replacement work in NYC costs thousands of dollars.
 On the contrary 15 pounds of copper sulfate costs around $50.00.
 The decision between the two should not be hard to make!